dekoza/mtgpl/MH1.rst

 :mtgtip:`Fallen Shinobi<https://img.scryfall.com/cards/border_crop/front/9/0/900c9dfd-ece1-4b09-a801-0fa05e1994b9.jpg?1558733934|https://scryfall.com/card/mh1/199/fallen-shinobi?utm_source=api>`
    Ninjutsu |mana_2|\ |mana_u|\ |mana_b| (|mana_2|\ |mana_u|\ |mana_b|, Return an unblocked attacker you control to hand: Put this card onto the battlefield from your hand tapped and attacking.)

    Whenever Fallen Shinobi deals combat damage to a player, that player exiles the top two cards of their library.
-Until end of turn, you may play those cards without paying their mana cost.
+Until end of turn, you may play those cards without paying their mana costs.

-:mtgtip:`The First Sliver<https://img.scryfall.com/cards/border_crop/front/0/6/06d4fbe1-8a2f-4958-bb85-1a1e5f1e8d87.jpg?1558525414|https://scryfall.com/card/mh1/200/the-first-sliver?utm_source=api>`
+:mtgtip:`The First Sliver<https://img.scryfall.com/cards/border_crop/front/0/6/06d4fbe1-8a2f-4958-bb85-1a1e5f1e8d87.jpg?1559958796|https://scryfall.com/card/mh1/200/the-first-sliver?utm_source=api>`
    Cascade (When you cast this spell, exile cards from the top of your library until you exile a nonland card that costs less.
 You may cast it without paying its mana cost.
 Put the exiled cards on the bottom of your library in a random order.)

    Sliver spells you cast have cascade.